um-computacion-tm/scrabble-2023-jaidar2003/README.md

 git clone https://github.com/um-computacion-tm/scrabble-2023-jaidar2003
 ```

+# Disclaimere routine and it f

+When I wrote this code, only Allah and I knew how it worked,
+now only Allah knows it

+Thereforce if yu are trying to optimize the routine and it fails (most surely), please
+increse the counter as a warning to the next person:

+total_hours_used_on_here = 254

 # Student Data

+Universidad De Mendoza

 Computacion I

-Designed, written and produced by Juan Manuel Aidar himself.
+Juan Manuel Aidar "62005"

-"62005"

-Year: 2023
+2023